-The Osteopathic Health Policy Fellowship (OHPF) is a year-long leadership training program designed to give osteopathic physicians the skills they need to analyze, formulate, and implement health policy on the local, state, and national levels with the purpose of increasing access to affordable, quality health care.
-The OHPF is sponsored by AACOM and coordinated by the OHPF office at the Ohio University College of Osteopathic Medicine (OU-HCOM).
+The Osteopathic Health Policy Fellowship (OHPF) is a year-long training program designed for osteopathic physicians and other individuals with an established connection to the profession to develop the skills they need to analyze, formulate, and implement health policy on the local, state, and national levels.
+The OHPF is primarily sponsored by AACOM.

-Fellows will attend an intensive five-day academic orientation before entering a regimen of eight three-day weekend seminars, usually beginning Friday at 8:00 am and finishing Sunday at noon.
-Seminars rotate among osteopathic colleges and the AACOM offices.
+Fellows attend an intensive five-day academic orientation before entering a regimen of nine three-day weekend seminars, usually beginning Friday at 8:00 am and finishing Sunday at noon.
+Seminars are in-person and rotate among osteopathic colleges, the AACOM offices, and other relevant sites.
 Between monthly seminars, fellows are expected to devote a minimum of 20 hours to reading, research, and completing written assignments.

-The curriculum offers a broad range of analytic and communication tools applicable to health policy, including:
+The OHPF curriculum offers a broad range of analytic and communication tools applicable to health policy, including: